javier-rosas/c3-bounty/README.md

   3) The smart contract calls **inner_payment_transaction** subroutine, which sends the specified amount of Algos from the user account to the smart contract and rekeys the account back to the user.

+### How to run the code:

+  1) Simply run the **contract_execution.py** file.
+For convienience, this code has a test user and a test ASA which are used to send a single AssetTxn to the smart contract.
+The code also demonstrates a single PaymentTxn to the smart contract.